RohitMenon120192/portfolio/README.md

 - Key Achievements:

-- Conducted cost-saving analyses and proposed solutions, resulting in a reduction in procurement costs.
-- Designed and developed prototypes for gear shifting, accelerator, braking, and clutch control systems, enhancing vehicle usability and performance through innovation and problem-solving.
+- Designed and developed retrofit solutions in SolidWorks for vehicle controls (throttle, brakes, steering, transmission) and sensor housings (cameras, LIDAR, radar).
-- Led the design and testing of an Autonomous steering controller for trucks.
+- Conducted FEA, CFD, and Fatigue Analyses, achieving a 90% success rate, significantly contributing to the development of mechanical components for autonomous vehicles.
+- Carried out data analyses on Sensors, GPS & Mapping, Telematics Data, and performed Object & Event Detection.
 - Developed automatic actuation systems integrating BLDC motors, leading to a 98% in response time.
-- Engineered mechanisms meeting system requirements with stress analyses and simulations, ensuring a 95% compliance rate.
+- Engineered mechanisms meeting system requirements with simulations, ensuring a 95% compliance rate.
 - Supervised the design and production of waterproof casings, ensuring 100% compliance with IP67 standards.
 - Conducted calibration activities for cameras and sensors.
 - Conducted in-depth research to specify, design, install, and upkeep mechanical systems.
+- Conducted cost-saving analyses and proposed solutions, resulting in a reduction in procurement costs.
 - Engaged in collaborative troubleshooting with engineering teams, offering technical expertise and insights, demonstrating teamwork and communication skills.
 - Ensured meticulous documentation of all project aspects, including specifications, modifications, and performance data.